-Keokee Chapel United Methodist Church has welcomed Monroe County resident Mertice M. Shane as the congregation's Pastor since July, 2010.
+Keokee Chapel United Methodist Church has welcomed Monroe County resident Mertice M. Shane as the congregation's new pastor.

-Shane has served the United Methodist Church as a Certified Lay Minister on local, regional and international levels as a member and chair of many committees and boards.
+Shane has served the United Methodist Church on local, regional and international levels as a member and chair of many committees and boards.

-He presently serves on the Northeast District Committee on Ministry and the Northeast District Transformation Team.
+He presently serves on the Northeast District Committee on Ministry.
 He is vice chair of the Eastern Pennsylvania Conference Board of Ordained Ministry and is the co-convener of the Core Accountability Team of the Healing the Wounds of Racism program.

 In addition, he has chaired many local UMC Administrative Councils as well as those of the Eastern Pennsylvania Conference of the United Methodist Church.